 The dog teenage phase can also bring about a 'fear period,' where your pet might seem more anxious or fearful than usual.
 This is a normal part of their development, but it can be distressing for both you and your pet.

 Your pup may start to fear things they were previously comfortable with.
 They may become more cautious or anxious, and they may start to exhibit fear-based behaviors like barking, growling, or hiding.

 It's important to provide your pet with lots of support during this time.
 Try to expose them to new experiences slowly and gently, and always provide plenty of positive reinforcement like treats and praise.
 If your dog seems particularly anxious or fearful, it may be worth consulting a professional dog trainer or behaviorist.

 Chewing is a common behavior during the dog teenage phase.
 While it can be destructive, it's important to understand that your pup’s not gnawing on your shoes or your sofa cushions out of spite.
 They may simply be teething or exploring their world.

 Providing your dog with safe chew toys can help give them an outlet (and protect your furniture and belongings).
 If your dog does chew something they shouldn't, don’t yell or punish them; this may just increase their anxiety and cause new unwanted behaviors.
 Instead, redirect them to an appropriate chew toy and reward them for making the right choice.

 Training is crucial during your dog’s puppyhood, and remains so during their adolescence.
 As your pup is rapidly learning and growing, it’s vital to provide them with the guidance they need to develop into a well-behaved adult dog.

-Again, positive reinforcement training methods are the most effective way to train your dog.
-Reward them for good behaviour rather than punishing them for bad.
+Again, positive reinforcement training methods are the most effective way to train your dog: Reward them for good behavior rather than punishing them for bad.
 This not only makes training more enjoyable for your dog, but also helps you build a strong, positive relationship with them.

 Brain games for dogs